 Treating Patent Foramen Ovale

-If PFO is not causing any problems or symptoms, treatment probably won’t be
+If PFO is not causing any problems or symptoms, treatment is not required.
+In patients

-required.
-In those with PFO who’ve had blood clots or strokes, closure of the hole is recommended
+with PFO who have had blood clots or strokes, closure of the hole is recommended

 the hole.
-After the device is implanted, the catheter is removed and then the incision will be
+After the device is implanted, the catheter is removed and then the small

 Symptoms of Atrial Septal Defect

-Many people born with ASD may see the defect close on its own and not show any symptoms
+In many people born with ASD, the defect may close on its own and or is too small

 - Heart palpitations